 The fish pepper is basically the epitome of the ornamental pepper plant.
 The plants are small in size, around 2 feet in height when mature.
 They also have variegated leaves, with gorgeous greens and whites speckling the foliage.

 Not only that, but the peppers themselves become variegated too!
 The fruits ripen from a striped green and white coloration, through oranges, browns and reds, finally to a purely deep red color.

 This firework display of color is exciting to watch unfold in the garden, and could work wonders for an ornamental garden or a botanical display.

 In terms of flavor, the fish pepper isn’t anything special, though it does have a good amount of heat and a touch of sweetness.
 However, they can be dried and ground into a powder that could easily replace your cayenne powder in the kitchen.

 Overall, the fish pepper is undoubtedly one of our favorite plants to watch grow in our pepper gardens.
 It is extremely prolific and beautiful, from seedling to harvest.
 If you’re looking for something unique and easy to grow, look no further!

 2. Black Pearl Peppers

 Variegated leaves are special, but what about jet black foliage?
 Nothing stands out against a blanket of greenery like a dark-colored pepper plant!
 Get seeds here >

 The Black Pearl pepper plant is rich in anthocyanins, pigments that are known as the “purple pigment.”
 It is found in abundance in many foods, including blueberries, and in certain peppers and tomatoes.

 The result is black foliage and very dark fruits.
 The peppers ripen from a rich, almost black color through to a deep red when fully ripe.
 The berry-like fruits are edible, and actually have a surprising amount of sweetness.
 They are also quite spicy!

-The Black Pearl plant doesn’t grow to be too large, around 1.5-2 feet tall when mature, which is perfect for an ornamental plant.
+The Black Pearl plant doesn’t grow too large, around 1.5-2 feet tall when mature, which is perfect for an ornamental plant.
 The fruits also produce in bunches, making for a breathtaking look when the plants are in full fruiting mode!